AeloveRim/TahrovinGrit/README.md

 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
 -  Subtitles VR : Allows you to have multiple subtitles displayed at once.
 Can get a bit janky, but useful when you have a lot of followers.

+### Block and parry settings
+Pick only one of the options given.
+Vanilla blocking will let you block by placing your weapon and/or shield at a certain angle.
+This can also be annoying if you block without meaning to, since it will slow you down and stop your stamina regeneration.
+Pseudo-physical parrying will parry by intercepting the enemy's weapon, and block with shields by pressing the trigger (and having the shield not too far from the enemy's weapon).
+If you have enabled Vanilla blocking but it doesn't work properly, check Documents\My Games\Skyrim VR for the SkyrimCustom.ini file and delete it.

+### Body presets
+Pick only one of the options given.
+Fantasy body presets will allow most NPCs to have any preset.
+Some NPCs will have presets specifically assigned to them however.

+Limited body presets will limit most NPCs to a handful of slightly more grounded body presets, but specific NPCs will still have presets with more impressive proportions assigned.
+So while some random guard won't be walking around with the biggest pair in skyrim, you might just find that at the temple of dibella.

+### Music replacement
+- "Unique Battle Music" and "Combat Music Fix NG - Unique Battle Music Patch" : Replaces the combat music.
+Different tracks are used for different types of monsters (animals, undead, bandits, etc).
+Bosses have separate tracks.
+Special bosses have their own unique tracks.
+- "Music Type Distributor" and "Personal Music Framework" : Allows you to add any Personal Music Framework compatible music replacer.
+There are none included in the list.
+- "PMF - Personalized Music Patch" : Requires Music Type Distributor and Personal Music Framework.
+Allows you to add any Personalized Music compatible music replacer.
+- "Emeratu" and related mods : A Personalized Music compatible music replacer.
+Requires Music Type Distributor,  Personal Music Framework and PMF - Personalized Music Patch.
+- PMF - Personalized Music Combat - Incompatible with UBM : Replaces the combat music as well with the one from your Personalized Music compatible music replacer.
+Takes precedence over Unique Battle Music, use one or the other.

+In short, if you want unique combat tracks and new tracks for everything else, activate everything except "PMF - Personalized Music Combat - Incompatible with UBM".
+Feel free to leave the plugins at the bottom, they won't conflict with anything else.

+Feel free to use any music replacer instead of Emeratu.
+As long as it is compatible with Personalized Music or Personal Music Replacer, it should work with no conflicts at all.

 # Mod Setup

 ### *THIS STEP IS IMPORTANT!
 IF YOU DO NOT DO THIS STEP, YOUR GAME WILL NOT FUNCTION CORRECTLY!*